ppizarror/pygame-menu/README.md

 - *is_enabled()*

-    Check if the menu is enabled.
+    Checks if the menu is enabled.

     ```python
     menu = pygameMenu.Menu(...)